 The above factors will allow producing cellulosic ethanol in a cost per gallon similar to conventional dry milling corn ethanol production.

-Benchmark has access to a patented process similar to a process developed in the 1930’s for the production of fiberboard that will be adapted in Torrington in a cost effective way.
+Benchmark has access to a patented process similar to a process developed in the 1930’s for the production of fiberboard that will be adapted in existing plants in a cost effective way.

 It involves the creation of a Thermal Expansion during the pre-treatment phase.